Introduction to Python for Simple Behavioral Experimentation

 • Participant Data Collection: Collect and analyze data from approximately 8-10 participants.

-• Submission: Submit your complete & well-documented code, analysis files, and a brief write-up (as an extension of your presentation) explaining the problem statement, the experiment, the analysis, work distribution, etc., by the end of the day on February 1.
+• Submission: Submit your complete & well-documented code, analysis files, and a brief write-up (1-2 pages) explaining the problem statement, the experiment, the analysis, work distribution, etc., by the end of the day on February 1.

 • Deliver a Presentation following the guidelines - see Presentation Guidelines, and submit your presentations files.